 Online research and face-to-face interviews with teachers (see Appendix A for details) has shown that there are many types of videos, handouts, presentations and other written materials currently available for school teachers on the subject of evolution.
 In addition, there are some computer-based tools which simulate how evolution occurs and which can, for example, allow different timescales and types of populations to be selected and different simulations to be run.
 These computer-based tools are evaluated and a new solution is developed in this project.

-TODO

-Mention connection with teacher

-Mention how ants is chosen as the biological concept being simulated
+My aim for this project is to create a tool to be used by in biology classes for years 9 to 11 to demonstrate to the pupils the fundamental concepts of evolution to the pupil in a fun and interesting way.

 Background - Teaching context

 The teacher who were initially interviewed teach Biology teachers and each have two classes a year of 15 – 20 mixed ability twelve to thirteen year old pupils.
 Evolution is taught as part of a Combined Sciences course in an introduction to the natural world and a 40 minute lesson is devoted to it.
 In these lessons the teachers cover the following: